marius-wieschollek/passwords-webextension/Contributing.md

 ##### In Firefox
 1. Open "about:debugging"
 2. Enable "Activate debugging of extensions"
-3. Scroll to "Nextcloud Passwords" and click on "Debug"
+3. Scroll to "Passwords for Nextcloud Client" and click on "Debug"
 4. Confirm the debugging request

 ##### In Chromium
 1. Open "chrome://extensions/"
-2. Scroll to "Nextcloud Passwords" and click on "Background Page" or "Errors"
+2. Scroll to "Passwords for Nextcloud Client" and click on "Background Page" or "Errors"